What Does a Financial Accountant Do?

 However, the most direct route consists of pursuing one of the many bachelor's degrees available in the field, such as the Bachelor of Science in Accounting, offered at 4-year colleges and universities.
 Following are the courses typically found in Bachelor of Science in Accounting curricula:

 Many financial accountants earn the Certified Public Accountant (CPA) designation.
-This requires passing a 4-part Uniform CPA Examination administered by the American Institute of Certified Public Accountants, as well as satisfying state requirements.
+This requires passing scores on the Uniform CPA Examination, a 4-part test administered by the American Institute of Certified Public Accountants.
+Prospective CPAs must also satisfy state requirements.
 For most states, this also means completing 150 credits of college coursework.

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts about-average job growth for accountants and auditors between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) predicts average job growth for accountants and auditors between 2012 and 2022.
 The BLS projects there will be a 13% job increase, which will account for approximately 166,700 new accountant and auditor jobs in the same decade.
-The BLS also reported that the median annual salary for accountants and auditors was $63,550 in 2012.
+The BLS also reported that the median salary for accountants and auditors was $65,940 as of 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: